carolbezerra-dev/personal-swift/ToDoList/README.md

 ### 6 - when tapping on an item of the list:

 - change the background color to `rgb gray (128,128,128)`
-- undo this action by tapping the item again
+- only one task can be selected by once

-### 7 - when double-tapping on an item in the list:
+### 7 - when long press on an item in the list:

 - it should be `strikethrough (crossed out)`, indicating that it has been completed
-- undo this action by double-tapping the item again
+- more than one task can be completed at same time

 ### 8 - delete one item: